-The games of Zanzibar have been invented in the process of creating and optimizing Zanzibar - Maasai Chess.
+The games of Zanzibar have been invented in the process of creating and optimizing Zanzibar-XXL (Maasai Chess).
 However, two versions, called Zanzibar-S and Zanzibar-XL, present their own interest and they met a certain success.
-With the Pawns on the 3rd row and no Maasai soldiers, those games have "rapid" Pawns and Princes playing like in Metamachy.
+With the Pawns on the 3rd row and no Soldiers, those games have "rapid" Pawns and Princes playing like in Metamachy.

-Zanzibar-XL is intermediate between the -S version and Maasai Chess.
+Zanzibar-XL is intermediate between the -S and -XXL versions.
 Here, there are 80 pieces of 19 different types, 40 for each player: 1 King, 1 Queen, 1 Eagle, 1 Lion, 1 Duchess, 1 Sorceress, 1 Rhinoceros, 1 Buffalo, 2 Princes, 2 Bishops, 2 Knights, 2 Camels, 2 Rooks, 2 Cannons, 2 Elephants, 2 Giraffes, 2 Crocodiles, 2 Machines and 12 Pawns.

 There is a choice of 288 different starting setups.
 Black chooses the setup and White makes the first move.